-Built on a 4-day core curriculum of foundational ecological education, the Land Steward Training program offers 16 weeks of intensive training focused on skill-building for practical application in the burgeoning fields of regenerative agriculture and restorative earth work.
-Students are invited to build skills in their area of focus with 3 practicum tracks: Regenerative Farmer, Woodlands Steward, or Whole Landscapes, which includes both the Regenerative Farmer and Woodlands Steward practicums.
+Both built on a 4-day core curriculum of foundational ecological education, the Horn Farm Center’s Land Steward Training Program and the Ecological Gardener Training Program offer 16 weeks of intensive training focused on skill-building for practical application of regenerative practices and restorative earth work.

-Core Classroom Curriculum – 28 hours (4 weeks, 7 hours per week)
+Core Classroom Curriculum – (4 weeks, 7 hours per week, Mondays 8am-4pm)

 - Basic ecology including understanding natural cycles and ecological systems

 - Land regeneration design and implementation

 - Field and forest ergonomics for human movement

 Hands On Training – (12 weeks, 7 hours per week, Mondays 8am-4pm,1 week break for Memorial Day)

 Following the first 4 weeks of classroom training, Land Steward Training Program classes are held on Mondays: March 28 through June 20, 2022, excluding May 30th for the Memorial Day holiday, at the Horn Farm Center.

 Participants will engage in 7 hours of land stewardship training (and periodic classroom instruction) per week, for 12 weeks, from March 28 through June 20, 2022.